Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 Jennifer Riggins wrote a really practical guide about the need for people to get their policy in order around generative AI.
 I was lucky enough to be included with my thoughts on the allure of volume.
 At Octopus, we have a company value about _doing fewer things at a higher quality_.

-> “We’re taking a deliberate path of avoiding the allure of volume.
-Yes, we could get more things by pumping them out, but we’re more interested in creating fewer things at higher quality.
-That makes some of the options – [like] ChatGPT – less appealing,” Octopus Deploy’s Fenton said.
-“When software delivery is the constraint, a business has to make choices.
-Imagine if that constraint were removed, so you could have all the features you ever wanted – would that be good software?”
+> "We're taking a deliberate path of avoiding the allure of volume.
+Yes, we could get more things by pumping them out, but we're more interested in creating fewer things at higher quality.
+That makes some of the options – [like] ChatGPT – less appealing," Octopus Deploy's Fenton said.
+"When software delivery is the constraint, a business has to make choices.
+Imagine if that constraint were removed, so you could have all the features you ever wanted – would that be good software?"

 [Read the AI policy article on LeadDev](https://leaddev.com/process/ai-governance-policy-engineering-managers-needed-yesterday)